daytonaio/content/definitions/20240819_definition_shift left.md

 ---
-title: 'Shift Left'
+title: "Shift Left"
 description:
-  'Shift Left is a software development practice that aims to enhance the efficiency and quality of the development process by establishing a proactive approach to identifying and addressing potential issues.
+  "Shift Left is a software development practice that aims to enhance the efficiency and quality of the development process by establishing a proactive approach to identifying and addressing potential issues.
 Traditionally, software testing, security evaluations, and quality assurance activities were performed towards the end of the development lifecycle.
-However, this sequential approach often resulted in delays, increased costs, and lower software quality.'
+However, this sequential approach often resulted in delays, increased costs, and lower software quality."
 ---

 # Shift Left